envoyproxy/gateway/docs/latest/api/config_types.md

-EnvoyGateway is the Schema for the envoygateways API.
+EnvoyGateway is the schema for the envoygateways API.